 What is the symbolic meaning of cascarones?

 Legend has it that it’s good luck if you have a cascarón broken over one’s head.

 Will you be making cascarones this year with your children?

 How to Make Cascarones

-- Gently tap the top of an egg.
+- With a spoon, gently tap the top of an egg.

 - Empty contents of the egg out into a bowl.

 - Thoroughly rinse the eggshell and shake out excess water.
 Let the eggshell air dry upside down in an empty egg carton.